elatov/elatov.github.io/_posts/2013-01-14-plot-esxtop-data-with-gnuplot.md

 <a href="http://virtuallyhyper.com/2013/01/plot-esxtop-data-with-gnuplot/gnuplot_graph_nfs_latency/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/plot-esxtop-data-with-gnuplot/gnuplot_graph_nfs_latency/']);" rel="attachment wp-att-5378"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/12/gnuplot_graph_nfs_latency.png" alt="gnuplot graph nfs latency Plot Esxtop Data With gnuplot" width="972" height="620" class="alignnone size-full wp-image-5378" title="Plot Esxtop Data With gnuplot" /></a>

 So it looks like we had two spikes, one at about 19:10 and the other at 20:20.
-Let&#8217;s pick the second one and concentrate on that.
-First let&#8217;s find the exact time of the spike.
+Let's pick the second one and concentrate on that.
+First let's find the exact time of the spike.
 It looks like the spike reached about 170ms.
-So let&#8217;s search for a value above a hundred and see if we can find our spike.
+So let's search for a value above a hundred and see if we can find our spike.

 	\' nfs\_read\_latency_data